Three of Depot 41's five WWII Chevrolet trucks covered in snow. From left to right,

 John L. Hurd Stateside and shortly after being captured:

-My wife & I have recently been honored to escort him
+My wife & I were honored to escort him

 to several of his American Ex-Prisoners of War meetings.